The Mystery of the Shape Parameter: Introduction

 Now, let $f\in B_{\sigma}$.
-By (3.9) of \cite{MN2}, it suffices to show that $\| f\| _{h}:=\| \hat{f}\| _{L^{2}(\rho)}<\infty$.
+By (3.9) of \cite{MN3}, it suffices to show that $\| f\| _{h}:=\| \hat{f}\| _{L^{2}(\rho)}<\infty$.
 We proceed as follows.

 In the preceding deduction we put the restriction $|n+\beta|\geq 1$ on it.
 This is a drawback because the frequently seen case $n=1$ and $\beta=-1$ is not covered.
-This gap will be discussed shortly. \begin{cor} For any positive number $\sigma$ and any function $f\in B_{\sigma}$, under the conditions of Theorem1.4,
+This gap will be discussed shortly.
+Now Theorem 1.4 and Lemma 1.7 lead to the following theorem. \begin{thm} For any positive number $\sigma$ and any function $f\in B_{\sigma}$, under the conditions of Theorem 1.4,